All About the Hawaiian Islands

 The “Big Island” is the youngest and largest Hawaiian island in the chain, twice as big as all of the Hawaiian Islands together.
 Here, on the Big Island, you can experience several different climates on one landmass.
 Tropical, tundra, snow, and black sand can all be found on the Island of Hawaii.

 Experience the culture of Hawaii, relax on the beaches, and get a taste for the adventure of water and land activities.
 Book a rental car in advance so you can freely explore the entire island.
+The island of Hawaii is known most for:

 - Hawaii Volcanoes National Park